rucio/rucio/doc/rucio-server.md

 Python and has to run on a WSGI capable web server such as Apache.
 The server provides a REST API and interacts with a database.
 The actual tasks are then performed by intermediate-level daemons.
-These read the database and can interact with low level components includingx storage.
+These read the database and can interact with low level components including storage.

 This architecture gives big flexibility in choices of authentication,